Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 To processes Base64 encodings in OpenCV, these images must first be decoded.
 The decode_base64 function receives a Base64 encoded string as input and returns a byte array.
-To do so, the re.sub method removes the data:image/.+;base64, prefix from the string, while the base64.b64decode method decodes the string.
+To do so, the \`re.sub\` method removes the "data:image/.+;base64", prefix from the string, while the base64.b64decode method decodes the string.

 1\. import base64